SpeedScript: 80-column updates

 The original versions of SpeedScript were designed for the 40-column Commodore 64 and the 22-column VIC-20.
 When the Commodore 128 was released, featuring an 80-column display, many users requested an updated version of SpeedScript to take advantage of this new capability.
 In June 1986, Compute!'s Gazette published SpeedScript-80, a short patch for SpeedScript 3.0 or higher, which enabled the use of the VDC's new 80-column capabilities on a Commodore 128 running in 64 mode.
 However, this did not take advantage of the C128's expanded memory, and a few minor commands were eliminated due to the alterations to the existing code.

-A native version for the C128 called SpeedScript 128, written by Bob Kodadek, was finally released in October 1987 Compute!'s Gazette.
-This version eliminated the problems of the patch and took full advantage of the C128's 80-column screen, its expanded memory and the enhanced keyboard.
+A native version for the C128 called SpeedScript 128, written by Bob Kodadek, was released in October 1987 Compute!'s Gazette.
+This version eliminated the problems of the patch and supports the C128's 80-column screen, its expanded memory and the enhanced keyboard.
 A later update (SS128-Plus) appeared in September 1989 Compute!'s Gazette, adding full text justification, tab setting, and online help.

 In December 1987, Compute!'s Gazette published Instant 80, a utility for the C64 version of SpeedScript that allowed 80-column document previewing (though not editing) on a standard C64.
-This was done by using half-width characters on a high-resolution graphics screen.
+This is done by using half-width characters on a high-resolution graphics screen.

 Utilities

 Although SpeedScript did not include a built-in spell checker, additional utilities were soon published.
 In December 1985, SpeedCheck was published in Compute!'s Gazette.
-This external utility accepted SpeedScript files (as well as those from compatible word processors, such as PaperClip) and spell-checked them against a user-defined dictionary.
+This external utility accepts SpeedScript files (as well as those from compatible word processors, such as PaperClip) and spell-checked them against a user-defined dictionary.
 An enhanced 80-column version for the C128, SpeedCheck 128, was published in September 1988.

 Another utility, ScriptSave, was developed to provide automatic saving functionality to the Commodore 64 version of SpeedScript 3.0.
-This program would set up a timer program to save documents to disk, before loading and running SpeedScript itself.
+This program creates a timer program to save documents to disk, before loading and running SpeedScript itself.

 Several additional utilities were published in the May 1987 issue of Compute!'s Gazette along with SpeedScript 3.2.
 ScriptRead was developed to identify and preview SpeedScript documents on a disk, with the ability to scratch any files no longer needed.
 This was an important addition as on a single-drive system there would be no way to save work if the disk became full.
-SpeedSearch provided full-text search of all SpeedScript documents on a disk, returning a count of how many times the searched word or phrase was used in each document.
+SpeedSearch provides full-text search of all SpeedScript documents on a disk, returning a count of how many times the searched word or phrase was used in each document.
 Date and Time Stamper introduces a program to the disk drive that adds time stamps to files on disk, then executes SpeedScript.